starryknight/live-action-camp/README.md

 ![screen shot 2018-08-03 at 12 50 19 am](https://user-images.githubusercontent.com/35582310/43624770-64e0f262-96b7-11e8-9b96-d05a08e906a7.png)

 ## Version 2
-In my second version I would love to be able to make my activities page create, read update and delete.
-An actual log in would be an important addition.
+In my second version I would love to be able to use devise to set up user authorization and cancancan for authentication.
+I would also love to show tribe attributes such as their insignia and colours as part of each character.

 ## Technologies
 ### Front-End